Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 ### Summary

 By auditing and correcting file permissions, I transformed a misconfigured environment into one aligned with secure access control practices.
 This reduced both operational and compliance risk while demonstrating hands-on ability to assess and remediate permission-based security issues in Linux.

-This project complements my access control risk assessment by demonstrating how identified risks can be technically enforced and remediated within a live system environment.